I’m Greta

 My practice is inclusive and affirming.
 I am kink-positive, sex-positive, body-positive, LGBTQIA+ affirming, and anti-racist.
 I am also knowledgeable about alternative relationship structures and welcome people from all spectrums of identity and self-expression!

-I draw from somatic psychology, psychoanalytic thought, and trauma-focused modalities while considering how culture, systemic oppression, and personal history impact mental health.
-I also incorporate parts work, helping clients recognize and integrate different aspects of themselves that have formed in response to life experiences.
-Movement, mindfulness, and experiential techniques are woven into therapy as needed, recognizing that healing looks different for everyone.
+I draw from somatic psychology, psychoanalytic thought, and trauma-focused approaches, while also considering how culture, systemic oppression, and personal history shape our inner worlds.
+Movement, mindfulness, and parts work are integrated as needed, recognizing that healing looks different for everyone.